WalletConnect/walletconnect-docs/docs/specs/clients/notify/notify-authentication.md

 - act - description of action intent.
 Must be equal to "notify_delete"
 - iss - did:key of an identity key.
 Enables to resolve attached blockchain account.
-- aud - did:key of an identity key.
-Enables to resolve associated Dapp domain was used.
+- aud - dapp's domain url
 - sub - reason for deleting the subscription
-- app - dapp's domain url

 ## Notify Delete Response

 Once the Notify Server has sucessfully handled the subscription deletion then it should authenticate the following request including the hash of the existing subscription payload.

 - act - description of action intent.
 Must be equal to "notify_delete_response"
 - iss - did:key of an identity key.
-Enables to resolve associated Dapp domain was used.
+Enables to resolve associated Dapp domain used.
 - aud - did:key of an identity key.
 Enables to resolve attached blockchain account.
 - sub - hash of the existing subscription payload
 - app - dapp's domain url